Double-well potential

-The symmetric double-well
+Symmetric double-well

 The main interest in the literature has (for reasons related to field theory) focused on the symmetric double-well (potential), and there on the quantum mechanical ground state.
 Since tunneling through the central hump of the potential is involved, the calculation of the eigenenergies of the Schrödinger equation for this potential is nontrivial.
 The case of the ground state is mediated by pseudoclassical configurations known as instanton and anti-instanton.
 In explicit form these are hyperbolic functions.
 As pseudoclassical configurations these naturally appear in semiclassical considerations—the summation of (widely separated) instanton-anti-instanton pairs being known as the dilute gas approximation.
 The ground state eigenenergy finally obtained is an expression containing the exponential of the Euclidean action of the instanton.
 This is an expression containing the factor $1/\hbar$ and is therefore described as a (classically) nonperturbative effect.

 The stability of the instanton configuration in the path integral theory of a scalar field theory with symmetric double-well self-interaction is investigated using the equation of small oscillations about the instanton.
 One finds that this equation is a Pöschl-Teller equation (i.e. a second order differential equation like the Schrödinger equation with Pöschl-Teller potential) with nonnegative eigenvalues.
 The nonnegativity of the eigenvalues is indicative of the stability of the instanton.

 As stated above, the instanton is the pseudoparticle configuration defined on an infinite line of Euclidean time that communicates between the two wells of the potential and is responsible for the ground state of the system.
 The configurations correspondingly responsible for higher, i.e. excited, states are periodic instantons defined on a circle of Euclidean time which in explicit form are expressed in terms of Jacobian elliptic functions (the generalization of trigonometric functions).
 The evaluation of the path integral in these cases involves correspondingly elliptic integrals.
 The equation of small fluctuations about these periodic instantons is a Lamé equation whose solutions are Lamé functions.
 In cases of instability (as for the inverted double-well potential) this equation possesses negative eigenvalues indicative of this instability, i.e. decay.

 Application of the perturbation method of Dingle and Müller (applied originally to the Mathieu equation, i.e. a Schrödinger equation with cosine potential) requires exploitation of parameter symmetries of the Schrödinger equation for the quartic potential.
 One expands around one of the two minima of the potential.
 In addition this method requires matching of different branches of solutions in domains of overlap.
 The application of boundary conditions finally yields (as in the case of the periodic potential) the nonperturbative effect.